pippinbarr/felixkhaledbarr.com/_posts/2021-10-07-the-one-which-is-gifs-and-poets-tree.md

 ![](/assets/images/06-20211007_052804-the-one-that-is-a-continuation-of-a-series.gif)

 A picture is worth a thousand words (not accounting for inflation) so what about GIFs?
 And Poetry?
+How about a collection?
+Below is a smorgasbord of poems that are deliberately placed around these images, this week, this time, place, space, _ _ _ _ _ _ .
+Clickthrough for the source and attribution.
+Careful now, slippery slope this web log!

 [The 2 f’s
 in giraffe